The Perfect Mate: Plot

 Kriosian ambassador Briam (Tim O'Connor) comes on board the Enterprise with some cargo, ready for a peace ceremony with the Valtian.
 As the ship heads to the rendezvous, they save two Ferengi from a failing ship.
 Despite security being assigned, the Ferengi enter the cargo bay and deactivate the stasis field on Briam's cargo, revealing a young Kriosian woman named Kamala (Famke Janssen).
-With the Ferengi secured, it is revealed that she is an empathic metamorph who can sense what males around her desire and react appropriately.
+With the Ferengi secured, it is revealed that she is an empathic metamorph who can sense what males around her desire and react accordingly.
 She was being brought for an arranged marriage to the Valtian representative.
 Kamala generates pheromones that can affect males around her, which was why she was kept in stasis until the ceremony.

 Briam tells Kamala to stay in her quarters, but Captain Picard allows her to travel throughout the ship, with the unaffected Lt.
 Commander Data (Brent Spiner) as her escort.
 This results in a fight nearly breaking out in Ten Forward, when Kamala begins to interact with several miners.
 The Ferengi seek to bribe Briam to turn Kamala over to them, but he rejects their offer.
 As he leaves, they attack him, causing him to fall, hit his head, and lose consciousness.
 The Enterprise turns the Ferengi over to the nearest starbase to stand trial, but Briam is unable to participate in the ceremony.
 Kamala helps Picard to take on Briam's role, and the two become close.
 He seeks to resist her abilities and tells her to be herself, and she explains that the woman he wants her to be is who she actually is.

 They meet with the Valtian ambassador, Chancellor Alrik (Mickey Cottrell), who is uninterested in the marriage and wants to pursue trade agreements.
 With the arrangements made, Picard visits Kamala to say goodbye; she tells him that she has permanently bonded with him instead of Alrik.
 Kamala explains that he has changed her for the better, and she will continue in her duty for her people to marry Alrik.
 At the wedding ceremony, Picard escorts Kamala down the aisle and watches as she marries Alrik.
 After the newlyweds have returned to the planet, Picard says goodbye to Briam in the transporter room.
 When asked how he resisted Kamala, Picard's face remains expressionless as he wishes the ambassador a safe trip home.